 - Pokémon Encounter

-Go League Pokémon Encounters work
+All Go League Rank Encounters

 Pokémon Encounters are the same regardless of whether you go for the free or premium reward track, but differ according to your Rank.
 If your playing the free reward track, then you're guaranteed a Pokémon encounter after three wins, but, if you're on premium, then you only need one win to earn your encounter.

 The higher the rank, the wider the pool of possible encounters gets, with more rare creatures available.
 These are as follows: